-ICD-10 Webcast: Increased Specificity Paves the Way for Increased Reimbursement
+ICD-10: Increased Specificity Paves the Way for Higher Reimbursement

 An accurate understanding of ICD-10 coding will allow your practice to improve coding specificity, as well as position your practice for value-based payment by accurately reflecting the severity of illness.
 Insurance companies and government payers use diagnosis coding to make comparisons of quality, cost, and estimations of resource use.